thingsboard/thingsboard.github.io/smart-farming.md

 ThingsBoard platform dramatically reduces time to market and efforts to create smart-farming solutions.
 Save up to 90% of development time for your smart-farming solution by utilizing the following platform benefits:

   - Reliable and fault-tolerant data collection from your IoT devices and sensors to monitor facilities state, crop growth characteristics, humidity level, etc.;
   - Powerful rule engine to process collected data and produce alarms and valuable insights;
   - Optimize resource consumption with automatic remote control of actuators;
   - Advanced and flexible visualization for real-time and historical data;
   - Customizable end-user dashboards to share farm monitoring results;
   - On-premises and cloud deployment options;
   - Tolerate connectivity issues with the farm sites with the help of [ThingsBoard Edge](/products/thingsboard-edge/);
+  - Customizable mobile applications with minimum coding efforts;

 The platform provides production-ready server infrastructure to connect your IoT devices, store and analyze collected IoT data and optimize returns on inputs and resources.